|Search This Site >>

 Before applying, you are strongly advised to contact the Arts Commission to discuss your project with the Folklife & Traditional Arts Program Director in order to determine if your project meets the guidelines.

 Traditional arts are expressions of shared identity that are learned as a part of the cultural life of a particular group.
-This shared identity may be rooted in family, geographic, tribal, occupational, religious or ethnic connections.
+This shared identity may be rooted in family, geographic, tribal, occupational, religious, ethnic or other connections.
 As expressions of a living culture, traditional arts have been handed down from one generation to the next and reflect the shared experience, aesthetics and values of a group.

 The Folklife & Traditional Arts Grant supports non-profit organizations that seek to promote and preserve the traditional arts practiced across the state.
 Priority for funding is given to projects that provide recognition and support for South Carolina's traditional art forms and their practitioners.

 - Presentation of Traditional Artists through workshops, concerts, festivals, exhibitions, radio programs, recordings, etc.

 - Documentation of Traditional Arts and/or Folklife of South Carolina – please note that such a project must result in some form of public presentation

 - Cultural Survey – fieldwork done to identify traditions and traditional artists